Ensuring your children's safety at swimming clubsMarch 1, 2017

 You may have specific skills that you can offer.
 Clubs are always looking for people to help run it, assist at galas, join the committee, or take part in fundraising activities.

-Alternatively, you may wish to train as a swimming teacher or coach, ASA timekeeper or judge.
+Alternatively, you may wish to train as a swimming teacher or coach, Swim England timekeeper or judge.
 Many clubs will assist in this, both by finding suitable courses and in sometimes assisting with the cost involved.

 The club can only run with the help of the parents like you who become willing volunteers.
 Please do not hold back from offering to help.

 Speak to any of the committee members about what help is required and see if you can assist to help in the smooth running of the club for your child as well as all club members.

 While everything will be done by your club welfare officer, committee, coaches and teachers to ensure best practice at all times, you may at some point have concerns you wish to raise.

 - If the concern is about your child’s training at the club you should arrange to meet with the coach / teacher to discuss your child’s training and development.